awsdocs/amazon-sagemaker-developer-guide/doc_source/experiments-mnist.md

 ## Compare and Analyze Trials<a name="experiments-mnist-compare-trials"></a>

-This section deviates from the notebook and shows you how to compare and analyze the trained models using the Amazon SageMaker Studio UI\.
+This section deviates from the notebook and shows you how to compare and analyze the trained models using the SageMaker Studio UI\.

 **To view the details of a trial**